 The Bachelor of Applied Theology (NZQA Accredited) equips people with a solid theological education at a foundational level and provides students with the understanding and skills for an in-depth application of their faith in order that they may become effective in their leadership and participation in a wide range of Christian mission work and ministry settings.

 The programme combines two core strands of Christian training; Bible and Theology (including Church History), and Mission and Ministry (including Formation and Fieldwork).
 The goal is to meet the challenge of balancing classroom based study, spirituality and hands-on experience.

 The programme of study is equivalent to three years full-time (360 credits, with a minimum of 75 credits at level 7) comprising of;

 at least 150 credits from courses in Bible and Theology,

 with at least 30 credits in Bible at level 6 or 7 and at least 15 credits in Theology at level 6 or 7;

 And at least 120 credits from courses in Mission, Formation & Ministry;

-For more information on each course view the Academic Course Descriptions 2019.
+For more information on each course view the Course Descriptions.